JamesTheBard/sisyphus-docs/docs/installation/client-install.md

 :::info

-On the client, you will need to install `ffmpeg` and `mkvtoolnix`.
+On the client, you will need to install `ffmpeg`, `handbrake-cli`, and `mkvtoolnix`.
 These are required for the client to actually encode and mux videos.
 Failure to do this will cause every job to crash and burn.

 To install the dependencies for `sisyphus-client`, you will also need to make sure that Python is install along with `poetry`.
 For more information, refer to the [Poetry documentation](https://python-poetry.org/docs/).